 Management reporting is the focus of many of our customers and there Calxa really comes into its own.
 You can use it for key things like:

 - Build budgets in each entity and combine them in your chosen reporting currency to compare to actuals.

 - Easily create a bundle of reports to produce a balanced 3-way forecast for your entire group.
 Sometimes it makes sense to look at the consolidated reports for your group.
 Use the Create a Bundle option and the standard bundle kit to make this easy.

 - However, there are times when you need to look at each entity side by side.
 We provide both a P&L Comparison and a Balance Sheet Comparison report for this purpose.
 The same style is available for the Cashflow Statement and the Cashflow Forecast.

-- These reports are especially useful for troubleshooting and you can choose to display Actuals, Budgets or a Forecast at a future date.
+- These comparison reports are especially useful for troubleshooting and you can choose to display Actuals, Budgets or a Forecast at a future date.